-Reshma has worked in fields like law, government organisations and even run for office.
-The common theme for her entire life has been about giving back to the society as her family came as refugees from Uganda.
-Her journey was about finding the right industry that would help her bring real change in the society.
+Reshma has worked in fields like law, government organisations, and even run for office.
+The common theme for her entire life has been about giving back to society as her family came as refugees from Uganda.
+Her journey was about finding the right industry that would help her bring real change into society.
 She was really interested in women's issues and poverty reduction and thought her place would be in politics.

 Reshma fiercely promotes female leadership which focuses on embracing risk and failure and promoting mentorship and sponsorship.

-At DDSN we salute Reshma for her efforts to bridge gender gap in technology and promoting bravery among young girls.
-We resonate with her passion to solve a problem in the best way that you can.
-Being in tech since the 90's, we have inculcated a culture of constant learning and mentorship among our team.
+At DDSN we salute Reshma for her efforts to bridge the gender gap in technology and promoting bravery among young girls.
+We resonate with her passion to solve a problem in the best way that we can.
+Being in tech since the '90s, we have inculcated a culture of constant learning and mentorship among our team.
 More than half of our senior management is comprised of intelligent and hardworking women in tech, with years of industry experience.
-Our combined passion for contributing immensely in the tech world and helping our clients excel with the latest digital technology, is what keeps us going and helps our clients trust us as their digital partners.
+Our combined passion for contributing immensely in the tech world and helping our clients excel with the latest digital technology is what keeps us going and helps our clients trust us as their digital partners.

 Who is Reshma Saujani?